-Western Maryland College is one of the colleges approved by the American Medical Association for the giving of a premedical course.
+Western Maryland College is one of the colleges approved by the American Medical Association for the giving of a pre-medical course.
 Although it is possible for a student to enter a number of medical schools with a minimum of three years of college work, provided the prescribed courses have been taken, most schools give preference to those who have attained the Bachelor's degree, and many require this degree.

-On the basis of the requirements of the various first-class medical colleges, the following courses have been prescribed for a Premedical Major at Western Maryland College:
+On the basis of the requirements of the various first-class medical colleges, the following courses have been prescribed for a pre-medical major at Western Maryland College:

-Biology 101, 103, 301, 302 (201, 204, 304, and 310 recommended); Chemistry 201, 202, 301, 302, 303, 304 (403, 404 recommended); Physics 201, 202 (301 recommended); Mathematics, six semester hours (six additional semester hours recommended); French or German, twelve semester hours.
-At least six semester hours of Social Studies beyond the basic requirement are also strongly recommended.
+Biology 101, 102, 301, 302 (201, 204, 304, and 310 recommended); Chemistry 201, 202, 301, 302, 303, 304 (403, 404 recommended); Physics 201, 202 (301 recommended); Mathematics, six semester hours (six additional semester hours recommended); French or German, the equivalent of two college years.
+At least six semester hours of Social Studies beyond the basic requirements are also strongly recommended.

-The requirement for a minor is waived when the Premedical Major requirements are met.
+The requirement for a minor is waived when the pre-medical major requirements are met.